 How to Stay Motivated Once You Begin to Exercise

 Stick to smaller goals and limited achievements.
 Setting high targets will not help as your body may not permit continuous action.
-Reward yourself if you manage to exercise thrice a week or if you can extend your workout every day by 10 minutes.
+Reward yourself if you manage to exercise thrice a week or if you can extend your workout every day by ten minutes.
 Track your progress by using one of the many apps on your smartphone while you do these after delivery exercises to reduce stomach bulk and weight gained during pregnancy.

-How to be Careful with Abdominal Muscles while Exercising
+How to be Careful With Abdominal Muscles While Exercising

 While exercising, sit-ups and crunches are a complete no-no, as those muscles can be put under severe stress.
 Rectus abdominis exercises are also suggested by therapists to rectify the alignment of the abdominal muscles.

-Watch out for These Warning Signs to Slow Down
+Warning Signs to Slow Down

 - You may feel exhausted instead of feeling fresh.

-- Your muscles may feel sore for a long time after the workout and sometimes feel shaky too.
+- Your muscles may feel sore for a long time after the workout and sometimes feel shaky, too.

-- There is an increase in your morning resting heartbeat which is a clear indication that you have a vigorous physical activity going on.
+- There is an increase in your morning resting heartbeat, which is a clear indication that you have a vigorous physical activity going on.

-- Bleeding restarts and the vaginal discharge becomes darker in colour.
+- Bleeding restarts, and the vaginal discharge becomes darker in colour.

-Will Postpartum Exercises Affect Breast-feeding?
+Will Postpartum Exercises Affect Breastfeeding?

 2. How should I strengthen my pelvis and back?

 Pelvic floor exercises are recommended to strengthen the pelvis and back.
-Remember these exercises will take at least 8 to 12 weeks to gain strength so keep going and do not give up in between.
+Remember these exercises will take at least 8 to 12 weeks to gain strength, so keep going and do not give up in between.

 3. I had a caesarean.
 Can I exercise in the first few weeks?

 Yes, you can.
-In fact, you will find it easier than someone who has had a vaginal delivery, since your muscles will be stronger.
+In fact, you will find it easier than someone who has had a vaginal delivery since your muscles will be stronger.
 Of course, avoid picking up heavy weights and resort to simple exercises like walking before moving on to a rigorous schedule.